 Charity auctions frequently ask artists for donations.
 It is a common request as every community has many charities who rely on events where donated items, including art, are auctioned to attendees.

 Every artist I know struggles with this request.
-Artists are a generous lot, on the whole, and want to share their art and help out their community fundraisers.
+Artists are a generous bunch, on the whole, and want to share their art and help out their community fundraisers.
 But invariably the donated art does not sell for its retail value and oftentimes for much less.

 If the artist is keen on supporting a charity, it makes more sense for the artist to sell a work at its stipulated price and then donate the funds to the charity, for which the artist will get a tax receipt for their donation.